Prices, Profits, Proxies, and Production: Unobservable Prices and Proxies

 This section studies how to identify the function linking prices proxies to unobserved prices through

-where $g_j$ is an unknown function and $\p_{j}$ is a component of $\pu$.
-We assume that every price has its own \emph{excluded} proxy $\x_j$, which is a proxy that affects its own price and does not affect any other prices.
-The vector of common proxies $\tilde\x$ may include common market characteristics such as size of the market or other macroeconomic characteristics.
-Importantly, since $g_j$ is fully nonparametric, $\tilde\x$ can include categorical variables such as location (e.g. country or state) and time (e.g. month or year) identifiers.
-The above formulation covers the case when price is observed.
-In that case $g_j(\x_j,\tilde\x)=x_j$, where $x_j$ is the price of $y_j$.
-To simplify the exposition we drop $\tilde\x$ from the notation, and analysis may be interpreted conditional on $\tilde{x}$.
-For instance, we write $g_j(\x_j)$ instead of $g_j (\x_j,\tilde\x)$.
+where $g_j$ is an unknown function and $\rand{\p}_{z,j}$ is a component of the vector of prices $\rand{\p}_{z}$ of the flexibly-chosen variables.
+We show how to identify $g_j$ using the fact that the restricted profit function is homogeneous of degree $1$, though as discussed in the Introduction, the technique we present is new and applies to any degree of homogeneity.\footnote{Homogeneity has been used for identification in \citet{matzkin1992nonparametric}, which differs in techniques and setting.} We assume that every price has its own \emph{excluded} proxy $\rand{\x}_j$, which is a proxy that affects its own price and does not affect any other prices.
+The vector of common proxies $\tilde{\rand{\x}}$ may include common market characteristics such as size of the market or other macroeconomic characteristics.
+Importantly, since $g_j$ is fully nonparametric, $\tilde{\rand{\x}}$ can include categorical variables such as location (e.g. country or state) and time (e.g. month or year) identifiers.
+The special case in which price is observed corresponds to $g_j(\x_j,\tilde\x)=x_j$, where $x_j$ is the price of $y_j$.
+To simplify the exposition we drop $\tilde{\rand{\x}}$ from the notation, and analysis may be interpreted conditional on $\tilde{\rand{\x}}=\tilde{\x}$.
+For instance, we write $g_j(\rand{\x}_j)$ instead of $g_j (\rand{\x}_j,\tilde{\rand{\x}})$.
+We denote $\x=(\x_j)_{j=1,\dots,d_{\y_{z}}}\in\X$ and $g(\x) = (g_j(\x_j))_{j=1,\dots,d_{\y_{z}}}$.

 Note that we assume prices are not a function of $\e$ or any other unobservables.
-In our setup prices vary across markets but are constant within a given market.
+Importantly, this rules out measurement error in prices.
+In our setup prices vary across markets, but are constant within a given market.
 Price-taking behavior implies that prices can be a function of the distribution of $\rand{\e}$ in a market, but not the firm-specific productivity $\e$.
-More generally, prices are determined by market clearing conditions, where preferences and productivity are integrated out, making $g_j$ a function of market characteristics ($\x$).
-For specific examples of a structure with a function $g$ mapping market characteristics to prices see Sections~\ref{subsec:aggregate_quantity_proxy} and~\ref{subsec:housing}.